CyberBelligerent/ARCTIC-Shard/README.md

 ## Building A New Provider
 Creating a new provider connector can be tedious and time-consuming.
 It is recommended to know the providers Library/API before moving on.

+For the purposes of this README, all documentation and examples are using OpenStack.
+The documentation can be found at: https://openstack4j.github.io/

 ### Defining the Provider
 First Step, is to create a class that extends <b>ShardProviderTmpl</b> and type the Client being provided.